esc-chula/gearfest-backend/README.md

 2. Run `go run ./src/` to start server.
 3. Server should be running on `localhost:8080` and `localhost:54323/project/default/editor` for database editor.

 Ensure to run `supabase stop` to close supabase after finishing your code.
+If there are migrations that haven't been applied to supabase, please run `supabase db reset` to apply migrations.

 ## Contributing